rng-guy/NFSMWBartender/README.txt

 v1.7.04: Rephrased parts of the README for what feels like the millionth time

-v1.8.00: Added support for separate free-roam and race pursuit parameters
+v1.8.00: Added support for separate free-roam and race pursuit parameters v1.8.01: Improved performance slightly and expanded "LIMITATIONS" section of README